 I believe walking closely with Jesus on earth prepares one for heaven.
-His presence in our lives produces a mind of wonder, and the imagination is heightened, causing us to have more thoughts about our blessed home.
+His presence in our lives produces a mind of wonder, and the imagination is heightened, an ability to see beauty all around, even in less obvious things.
+These gifts from the Holy Spirit cause us to have more thoughts about our blessed home.

 “I have come home at last!
 This is my real country!
 I belong here.
 This is the land I have been looking for all my life, though I never knew it till now…Come further up, come further in!”
 C.S.
 Lewis